AP Interview: Hamas official says 'no shortage of missiles' - WTMJ

 Founded in 1987, Hamas consists of a secretive military wing and an above-ground political organization.
 Its leader, Ismail Haniyeh, runs Hamas from exile in Qatar.
 The group’s power center remains Gaza, the small territory it seized from internationally-backed Palestinian President Mahmoud Abbas’ forces in 2007.

+Also Thursday, Haniyeh in a letter to Iran’s Supreme Leader Ayatollah Ali Khamenei asked for a wide “mobilization of Arab, Islamic and international support” to stop Israeli airstrikes, the official IRNA news agency reported.
+It said this was Haniyeh’s second note to Khamenei since the latest war between Israel and Hamas erupted.

-The latest war between Israel and Gaza’s Hamas rulers broke out on May 10, after Hamas fired long-range rockets at Jerusalem following weeks of clashes in the holy city between Palestinian protesters and Israeli police.
+The war broke out on May 10, after Hamas fired long-range rockets at Jerusalem following weeks of clashes in the holy city between Palestinian protesters and Israeli police.
 The protests were focused on the heavy-handed policing of a flashpoint sacred site during the Muslim holy month of Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers.

-Since then, the Israeli military has launched hundreds of airstrikes that it says are targeting Hamas’ militant infrastructure.
-Palestinian militants in Gaza have fired more than 4,000 rockets toward Israeli cities and towns.
+During 11 days of fighting, the Israeli military launched hundreds of airstrikes it says targeted Hamas’ militant infrastructure.
+Palestinian militants in Gaza fired more than 4,000 rockets toward Israeli cities and towns.

 At least 230 Palestinians have been killed, including 65 children and 39 women, with 1,710 people wounded, according to the Gaza Health Ministry.
 Twelve people in Israel, including a 5-year-old boy and a 16-year-old girl, have been killed.